Fred Glick: Houston Oilers

 Glick returned 19 punts for 171 yards and 14 kickoffs for 451 yards in 1963.
 His 9.0 yards per punt return was third best in the AFL and his 22.6 yards per kickoff return was sixth best in the AFL.
 He was again named an All-Star.
-Glick was selected first-team All-AFL by the AFL, the Associated Press (AP), United Press International (UPI) and the Newspaper Enterprise Association (NEA), among other entities.
+Glick was selected first-team All-AFL by The Sporting News, the Associated Press (AP), United Press International (UPI) and the Newspaper Enterprise Association (NEA), among other entities.
 He was described that season as a “deadly tackler” and the best in the AFL at the safety blitz.

 Glick again started all 14 games at free safety in 1964.
 He had five interceptions and one sack.
 He returned six punts for 32 yards, and returned one kickoff.
 He was selected to play in the AFL All-Star game for a third consecutive year.
-He was named first-team All-AFL by the AFL, and second-team All-AFL by the NEA.
+He was named first-team All-AFL by The Sporting News, and second-team All-AFL by the NEA.
 He was selected the Oilers' most valuable player in 1964.

 In 1965 and 1966, Glick (defensive) was elected along with George Blanda (offensive) as Oilers co-captains.
 In 1965, he started 10 games at free safety, with two interceptions, and returned seven punts for 44 yards.
 In 1966, he started nine games at free safety, with four interceptions, one fumble recovery and one sack.
 He missed the last three games of the 1966 season after suffering an injury.

 After suffering a back injury in the 1966 season, Glick had back surgery in late January 1967.
 Just a few weeks later, the 29-year old Glick announced his retirement as a player.
 Glick told Oilers' coach Wally Lemm that his physical condition precluded future play.